Water ponding around a waffle slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 Water Beside a Waffle Slab

-When water sits against a waffle slab it isn’t actually just sitting there; the water can and probably is seeping in under the house.
+When water sits against a waffle slab it isn’t actually just sitting there; the water can and probably is seeping in under the house – especially when it sits near your patio area (which is set lower into the ground than the rest of your house).

 Now the clayey soil under the slab can get swell and lift too.